Filip-231/NG-CarApp/README.md

-	remember to add in app/myapi/settings.py option DEBUG=1 i normally added it in docker-compose.yml file
+For running with python manage.py runserver - emember to add in app/myapi/settings.py option DEBUG=1.
+This app is prepared for deployment,
+I added DEBUG=1 to environment values in docker-compose.yml file.
+To run it via python manage.py runserver that value need to be set.

 ------------------------------------Short description-----------------------------------
 Application containing models of Cars and Ratings.